 How to Choose the Right Tool for Your Business?

-When deciding which e-commerce analytics toolsto use, think about your business size, your platform, and your specific needs.
-A small startup do just fine with built-in Shopify tools, while a large multi-channel brand may require advanced analytics platforms that integrate with CRMs, payment processors, and advertising networks.
+When selecting e-commerce analytics tools, consider your business size, platform, and specific needs.
+A small startup typically suffices with built-in Shopify tools, whereas a large multi-channel brand may require advanced analytics platforms that integrate with CRMs, payment processors, and advertising networks.

 Data Collection and Integration